Policy Mirror Descent with Lookahead: Extension to Function Approximation

 \subsection{Inexact $h$-PMD with Function Approximation}

-Using the above notations, assume access to $\theta_k$, which we use to approximate $Q^\pk_h$ as $\Psi \theta_k$.
-Then the inexact $h$-PMD update rule can be adapted as follows:
+Using the notations above, approximating $Q^\pk_h$ by $\Psi \theta_k$, the inexact $h$-PMD update rule becomes:

 We note that the policy update above can be implicit to avoid computing a policy for every state.
-It is possible to implement this algorithm using our Monte Carlo planning method in a similar fashion to \citet{lattimore-szepesvari-api}: use the procedure in \ref{sec:monte-carlo-planning} to estimate $\hat{Q}_h(s, a)$ for all state action pairs $(s, a)$ in some set $\mc \subset \ms \times \ma$, and use these estimates as targets for a least squares regression to approximate $\hat{Q}_h$ by~$\Psi\hat{\theta}$.
-We provide a specific procedure to accomplish this in the appendix.
-We conclude this section with a convergence analysis of $h$-PMD adapted to use linear function approximation.
+It is possible to implement this algorithm using our Monte Carlo planning method in a similar fashion to~\citep{lattimore-szepesvari-api}: use the procedure in section~\ref{sec:monte-carlo-planning} to estimate $Q_h^{\pi_k}(s, a)$ for all state action pairs~$(s, a)$ in some set $\mc \subset \ms \times \ma$, and use these estimates as targets for a least squares regression to approximate~$Q_h^{\pi_k}$ by~$\Psi\theta_k$ at time step~$k$.
+See Appendix~\ref{appx:hpmd-fun-approx} for further details.
+We conclude this section with a convergence analysis of $h$-PMD with linear function approximation.